Tony Hawks: Film adaptations

 The full-length feature film version of his book Round Ireland with a Fridge, starring Hawks, Josie Lawrence, Ed Byrne and Sean Hughes, was released in 2010.
 The film was shot in London, west Wales, the Surrey Hills and Ireland in 2009.
 It was directed by Ed Bye and the producers were Tony Hawks, Simon Sharkey and Greg Macmanus, the cinematographer was John Sorapure and the film editor was Mark Wybourn.
 The film premiered at the Cambridge Film Festival and was released on DVD on 8 November 2010.

 Playing the Moldovans at Tennis was released in 2012 and starred Hawks with Anatol Durbala, Steven Frost, Angus Deayton, Morwenna Banks and Laura Solon, with Pat Cash as the commentator.
 It was co-directed by Hawks and Mikolaj Jaroszewicz, cinematographer on the Oscar-winning Peter and the Wolf, and edited by Christopher White.
 Production design was by Edward Lidster and Vlad Lozovan, sound by Ludovic Lassare and lighting by Tim Jordan.
 It was the first British feature film to be made in Moldova, with additional filming in London, Belfast and Israel, and it premiered with a special charity screening at the Odeon West End in Leicester Square on 21 June 2012.

 Theatre

 Hawks appeared in two West End productions in the 1980s as an actor/musician, Pump Boys and Dinettes and Lennon.
 He also acted in A Slight Case of Murder at The Nottingham Playhouse and in The Dice House at The Belgrade Theatre in Coventry.

-He was a finalist for three consecutive years in the 1980s for the Vivien Ellis prize for Young Composers for the Musical Stage.
+He was a finalist for three consecutive years in the 1980s for the Vivian Ellis prize for Young Composers for the Musical Stage.

 Hawks staged a special charity performance of his comedy musical Midlife Cowboy at the Lyric Theatre in London on 25 April 2016.
 It starred Hawks, Jack Dee, Doon Mackichan, Ben Miller, Alistair McGowan and Charlotte Page.
 Proceeds from the performance were donated to the Tony Hawks Care Home in Moldova.

-The full-length version of Midlife Cowboy opened at the Pleasance Theatre in London on 13 September starring Hawks, Debra Stephenson, Duncan Wisbey, James Thackeray and Georgina Fields.
+The full-length version of Midlife Cowboy opened at the Pleasance Theatre in London on 13 September 2019 starring Hawks, Debra Stephenson, Duncan Wisbey, James Thackeray and Georgina Fields.